Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/deployment-guide.md

 Para instalar a extensão do Azure melhorada de monitorização para SAP com CLI do Azure:

-   1. Instalar a CLI clássica do Azure, conforme descrito em [instalar o Azure CLI clássica][azure-cli].
+   1. Instalar a CLI clássica do Azure, conforme descrito em [instalar a CLI do Azure clássica][azure-cli].
    1. Inicie sessão com a sua conta do Azure:

       ```